watir/watirbook/installation/ubuntu-10-10.md

 ## Ubuntu Linux 10.10

+> *Chapter on Ubuntu Linux 10.10 will not be updated.
+All updates go to Ubuntu Linux 11.04 chapter.
+I did not delete this chapter because it could help somebody, sometime, maybe.*

 Machine is a clean installation of Ubuntu Linux 10.10, fully patched, with Firefox 3.6.15 and 512 MB RAM.

 ### Ruby